Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 5. Build the example docs with `THEME=_qiskit_furo tox -e docs` to ensure everything works.
 6. Update this guide with specific instructions for the web component.

+### FYI: How Furo Theme Inheritance Works"

+In the repository, in case of using a new icon, you should access `furo/base/partials/icons.html`, copy the HTML code of the `<svg></svg>` tags, and add them as the first term within the `<symbol>` tag, including the `id` attribute which will be the name associated with the icon.
+To call it, you must reference it with `#`.
+Otherwise, the SVG files will not be displayed.

 ------
 ## Releases